jrasor/csee113S20/README.md

 ## Welcome!
 This GitHub repository contains the source code for Bosco Tech course CSEE 113, Introduction to Robotics.
 It is developed from https://github.com/first-tech-challenge/SkyStone designed to control a *FIRST* Tech Challenge competition robot for the SkyStone (2019-2020) season.
+Code from FTC Team 5197 contributed most of the added code.
 To use this SDK, download/clone this entire project to your local computer.

 ## Getting Started